top of page

 Core Values

-I am dedicated to providing a safe, nonjudgmental space where people of all races, cultures, identities, abilities, ages and orientations feel welcome and understood.
+I am committed to providing a nonjudgmental space where people of all races, cultures, identities, abilities, ages, and orientations feel welcome and understood.

 Exploration